 This article helps you understand what lipo and tummy tuck surgery can do for you.
-You’ll learn which procedure is best for getting the results you want.
+You’ll learn what each procedure does.
 Liposuction and tummy tuck pros and cons are explained.
 We’ll also cover the safety and effectiveness of combining the two procedures in one surgery.

 Liposuction vs tummy tuck surgery